Battle of 3 Shevat

-The Battle of 3 Shevat was a battle in the 1947–1949 Palestine war, fought on January 14, 1948 (Hebrew date: 3 Shevat).
+The Battle of 3 Shevat took place during the 1947–1949 Palestine war on January 14, 1948 (Hebrew date: 3 Shevat).

 The battle began with a large attack on Gush Etzion by Arab groups in the area, reinforced by Arabs and Bedouins who came from as far as Jerusalem and Beer Sheva, under the command of Abd al-Qadir al-Husayni.
-They attempted to capture the center of Gush Etzion, and to divide the four settlements of Gush Etzion into two separate enclaves.
+They attempted to capture the center of Gush Etzion, and to divide the four settlements of Gush Etzion into two separate enclaves and destroy them.
 Their attack was repulsed, at the cost of heavy losses to the attackers.

 Background

 At this point, Gush Etzion consisted of four Jewish communities: Kfar Etzion, Ein Tzurim, Masu'ot Yitzhak, and Revadim.

 Beginning in December 1947, there was a gradual escalation of hostilities between Gush Etzion residents and nearby Arabs.
 On December 11, the Convoy of Ten was ambushed, at the cost of 10 lives.
 Jewish revenge activities for this and other attacks included the destruction of Arab cars and buses.

 Several days before January 14, Hagana intelligence reported the presence of numerous non-local Arabs in the area, gathered with the intention of attacking and destroying the Gush Etzion communities.